 Today, four million people a year visit Yosemite.
 Trams carrying thousands of visitors snake through the giant sequoias on paved roads.

 “Sequoia seedlings are unable to sprout where you have parking lots,” says Shenk, as he watches a line of cars snake toward the trees.
 “Ironically, our large parking lot in the Mariposa grove is right on top of some of the most prime, best areas that sequoias would like to rejuvenate in.”

-As part of the 150th anniversary celebration, the park plans to tear out those parking lots, and remove the trams, in an effort to restore the grove to its original condition.
+As part of the 150th anniversary celebration, the park planned to tear out those parking lots and remove the trams in an effort to restore the grove to its original condition.

 Just down the road from the giant sequoia grove, the park still makes room for traditional tourist attractions that allow a taste of the park’s early history.
 Georg O’Gormon (yes, that’s “Georg” – he explains with a wink that his parents couldn’t afford the “e”) demonstrates the fine points of 19th century blacksmithing for visitors at Yosemite’s Pioneer Village.